Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Harford County Department of Public Works has completed an improvement project at the intersection of Bynum Road and Water Tower Way in Forest Hill, including construction of a roundabout.

 Small businesses create jobs and boost local economies.
 November 30 is the tenth annual Small Business Saturday, a national appeal for holiday shoppers to “shop small” at local businesses.

 Harford County maintains roads covering more than 1,000 miles - roughly the distance from Bel Air to Florida - and 223 bridges requiring dozens of major repair projects each year.

 Harford County is home to a number of Christmas tree farms offering fresh trees and wreaths for the holiday season.

 The Harford County Department of Community Services has compiled its annual list of nonprofits seeking volunteers and donations to help local citizens in need.

-On Wednesday, November 15, Harford County parents and caregivers are invited to join in the county’s second annual Night of Conversation by having dinner with their families and talking to their children about the dangers of drugs and alcohol.
+On Wednesday, November 13, Harford County parents and caregivers are invited to join in the county’s fourth annual Night of Conversation by sitting down together, enjoying a meal with no distractions, and talking about drugs, alcohol, and addiction.

 A walking bridge on the Ma & Pa Trail will be closing for repairs from 7 a.m. to 3 p.m. on Tuesday, Nov.
 12 and Wednesday, Nov.
 13, 2019.
 The bridge is located 0.6 miles from the Williams Street trailhead in Bel Air.

 Harford County government is joining the campaign again this year by collecting new shaving supplies and other toiletries to support local veterans and individuals experiencing homelessness.